 Palais Gallien Square

-A reminisce of Bordeaux’s Roman period, the remains of this amphitheater have special feel and a spirit of tranquillity around them.
-Hidden between the modern building the ancient ruins, could probably tell hundreds of stories if you are willing to hear them.
+A reminisce of Bordeaux’s Roman period, the remains of this amphitheatre have a special feel and a spirit of tranquillity around them.
+Hidden between the modern building and the ancient ruins, could probably tell hundreds of stories if you are willing to hear them.
 I don’t know if it is just me, but sometimes when I look at places like that I feel more connected to this world, through the past.
 But wait.
 Palais Gallien, by itself for sure is well-known by tourists, so why you ask, am I including it here?

-Because when there are no groups of tourists (if you want to have a visit at the actual ruins you need a certified tour guide to enter) there is a little square right above the ruins where you can see the front of the amphitheater.
+Because when there are no groups of tourists (if you want to visit the actual ruins you need a certified tour guide to enter) there is a little square right above the ruins where you can see the front of the amphitheatre.
 Surrounded by trees that give a lovely shadow during a hot summer day, you can enjoy the experience of exploring this magical place from the comfort of a bench.
 Close your eyes and listen to the shouts of the crowds, the sounds of fighting and the echo of history.

 Life is all about go-go-go these days.
-Crowds of people, rushing in the center of a city like blood through arteries.
+Crowds of people, rushing in the centre of a city like blood through arteries.
 Yes, it is something that Bordeaux experiences too, as most of the big cities around the world.
 The busiest street in the town must be Rue Sainte Catherine – a pedestrian stretch of a promenade that is ideal if you need a bit of shopping.
 But in case you need a little rest, there is a hidden pocket of peace right next to it.
 Le square Vinet – between rue du Cancéra and rue Vinet.
 What is special about this space is the 100-meter vertical garden.
-Enjoy your lunch, while looking at the pure art that is this tableau of many colorful types of vegetation.
+Enjoy your lunch, while looking at the pure art that is this tableau of many colourful types of vegetation.

 I hope you give me secret places in Bordeaux guide a go and let me know if you found those hideouts as beneficial as I did!